16 Best Reasons To Study In Finland

 You’d also be presented with the opportunity to make lifelong friends.

 Studying in Finland offers you the opportunity to experience true diversity.

-You’d come to understand people for what they are, and probably develop a cosmopolitan perspective at the way you look at things.
-This would enable you to make better judgements.
+You’ll come to understand people for who they are, and probably develop a different perspective at the way you look at things.
+This will enable you make better judgements.

 15).
 Why study in Finland?—Gain independence

-If you are make a good income—you’d probably not need your parents to sponsor you.
+If you’re making a good income—you’ll probably not need your parents to sponsor you.

 16).
 Why study in Finland?—Increase your international job prospects